GTBitsOfGood/spring24-dev-assessment/README.md

 # API
 We have provided an API to allow you to retrive data from the VMS backend.

-To retrive data about the list of volunteers you will need to populate your FE with, you can call
+To retrive data about the list of volunteers you will need to populate your frontend with, you can call
 ```
 GET https://64c5c168c853c26efadaed97.mockapi.io/api/bog/Users
 ```